Disease Guide ·Brachycephalic Syndrome ·2026

 1How much does BOAS surgery cost for dogs?

-BOAS corrective surgery typically costs $1,500-$5,000 depending on which procedures are needed, your location, and whether a specialist or general practitioner performs the surgery.
-The surgery usually combines nare widening ($500-$1,500), soft palate shortening ($1,000-$2,500), and laryngeal saccule removal if needed.
-Board-certified surgeons at specialty hospitals charge more but have more experience managing brachycephalic anesthesia risks.
+BOAS surgery typically costs $1,500-$5,000, varying by procedures, location, and provider.
+Usually combines nare widening ($500-$1,500), soft palate shortening ($1,000-$2,500), and laryngeal saccule removal.
+Board-certified surgeons charge more but have greater experience with brachycephalic anesthesia risks.

 2When should a brachycephalic dog have surgery?